Perivel/domeniere.js/src/event/README.md

 ```

 ## Internal Events
-Fragment defines a few internal events when certain thingxs occur in your domain.
+Vessel defines a few internal events when certain thingxs occur in your domain.

 ### The EventBroadcastFailed Event
 The EventBroadcastFailed indicates that the event store has failed to broadcast a batch of events.
 Every instance of the `EventBradcastFailed` event contains the error that was thrown when the error occured, which can be accessed through the `error()` method.